sooriyaarachchi/pybites.github.io-src/content/making-of-task-manager.md

 ## Flask
 The first thing I did was to head on over to [Flask](http://flask.pocoo.org/)'s website and check out their [documentation](http://flask.pocoo.org/docs/0.12/).
 I specifically found their [Quickstart](http://flask.pocoo.org/docs/0.12/quickstart/) guide to be an invaluable resource and I went back to it many times.
-I'm an old-school "web developer", I used to run my own GeoCities page...
 I've been trying to keep up with developments with HTML5, CSS3, and JavaScript, so I knew that the easiest route would be to build this app on top of [Bootstrap](http://getbootstrap.com/), so that's where I headed to next.

 ## Bootstrap